boncha/CourseraGettingAndCleaningData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 This is achieved by:
-a) substituting the abbreviated terms for descriptive terms using the gsub function. where it reads:	it will read: prefix "t" 		Time prefix "f"  		Frequency
+a) substituting the abbreviated terms for descriptive terms using the gsub function. where it reads ->it will read: prefix "t" ->		Time prefix "f" -> 		Frequency
- Acc 			Acceleration
+ Acc ->	Acceleration
-Gyro 		Gyroscopic
+Gyro -> Gyroscopic
--X 			-Xaxis
+-X 	-> -Xaxis
--Y 			-Yaxis
+-Y 	->		-Yaxis
--Z 			-Zaxis
+-Z 	->		-Zaxis
- Mag 			Magnitude
+ Mag ->			Magnitude
-std 			StandardDeviation
+std 	->		StandardDeviation

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 This is achieved by: